vickyzhoujy/w22/_lab/lab04.md

 # Helpful background material

+You might find it useful to work though Chapter 9 in the zyBook, named "Brief introduction to File I/O" before completing this lab.

-The following code from lecture may help you complete this assignment:
+The following code from lecture may also help you complete this assignment:

 * <https://github.com/ucsb-cs16-f21/lectures/tree/main/10.19/files>

 It illustrates some code similar to what you'll need to count things.

 ## Step 0: Log on to CSIL and bring up a terminal window.